 The death of Thomas Ince just after his 42nd birthday party was as improbable as the plot of some of the movies he produced.

-Thomas Ince started in show business at age 6, made his Broadway debut at 15 and formed an unsuccessful vaudeville company.
+Thomas Ince started in show business at age 6, made his Broadway debut at 15 and then formed an unsuccessful vaudeville company.
 He talked his way into a job with a small independent film company in 1910, and went to Cuba to make movies.

 Thomas Ince, his young wife Nell and a small entourage went to Edendale, Calif., to make films.
 There he began to revolutionize moviemaking, inventing the shooting script.
 He then acquired land and created the first movie studio, called Inceville.
 It had sound stages, offices, sets, dressing rooms and a commissary.

-Ince hired a Wild West show, replete with cowboys, cattle and Indians who set up their teepees on the property.
+Thomas Ince hired a Wild West show, replete with cowboys, cattle and Indians who set up their teepees on the property.
 The teepees sat cheek-by-jowl with a fake Swiss landscape, a Japanese village, a Puritan settlement, mansions and cottages.
 Ince went on to organize production methods, putting the producer in charge of the film instead of the director and cameraman.
 He also invented the five-reel film when two reels were the standard of the day.

-Fires eventually destroyed Inceville, and Ince created Triangle Studios with Mack Sennett and D.W.
+Fires eventually destroyed Inceville, and Thomas Ince created Triangle Studios with Mack Sennett and D.W.
 Griffith.
 Three years later he founded the studios in Culver City that would become MGM.
 On that lot would later be filmed such classics as Gone with the Wind, King Kong, Lassie and Citizen Kane.

 On November 16 he boarded Hearst’s lavish yacht The Oneida as a guest of honor – it was his 42nd birthday.
-Also aboard were Chaplin, Davies, newspaper columnist Louella Parsons and actress Elinor Glynn.
+Chaplin, Davies, newspaper columnist Louella Parsons and actress Elinor Glynn also boarded the yacht.
 They celebrated his birthday at dinner, and sometime afterward he suffered acute indigestion – or so the story goes.

 The death certificate said he died of heart failure.
 But the front page of the Los Angeles Times ran headlines that said, “Movie Producer Shot on Hearst Yacht.”
 Those headlines soon disappeared, and the Hearst newspapers reported Ince had taken ill at Hearst’s home, San Simeon.
 A secretary aboard the yacht said he saw Ince bleeding from a bullet wound to the head.
 Ince’s body was quickly cremated and his wife, Nell, went to Europe.

-The most plausible theory is believed to be that Ince died from a bullet meant for Chaplin, but we will no doubt never know the truth.
+The most plausible theory is believed to be that Thomas Ince died from a bullet meant for Chaplin, but we will no doubt never know the truth.
 The story has lived on, in a mystery written by Hearst’s granddaughter Patty and in a film called Cat’s Meow.